Continuing Education Activity

 - Basophils: Basophils compromise 0.5-1% of a person's peripheral blood smear.
 Basophilia can occur in inflammatory conditions, viral infections, endocrinopathies, myeloproliferative disorders, and malignancies.
 Like eosinophils, it is also present in allergic or anaphylactic conditions, especially in reaction to drugs and food.
 It is a relatively uncommon cause of leukocytosis.
 Transient hyperbasophilia can occur as a reactive response, especially to an acute viral illness.
 Persistent basophilia present on multiple CBCs for over eight weeks suggests an underlying malignancy or myeloproliferative disease, and leukemias associated with basophilia are extremely rare.

 Leukocyte count is evaluated by collecting a peripheral blood smear through a routine blood draw.
 The cell count ranges vary depending on age and race.
 In general, leukocyte counts are significantly higher in infants than adults.
 Through adolescence, lymphocytes predominate the peripheral smear.
 By adulthood, the peripheral blood smear shifts towards neutrophils being the predominant cell line.
 See Table 1 for general reference ranges.Black African, Middle Eastern, and West Indian descent also play a role in WBC count and differential.
-Patients of these backgrounds can have reduced WBC counts and lower absolute neutrophil counts when compared to patients of Hispanic and European descent.
+Patients of these backgrounds can have reduced WBC counts and lower absolute neutrophil counts compared to patients of Hispanic and European descent.
 This has been termed benign ethnic neutropenia (BEN) and can be identified in a patient of African descent with no infectious concerns on history and physical examination and with chronically low neutrophils on CBC.
 This is an important consideration when evaluating a patient of African descent with BEN, as their presentation of leukocytosis may be within the normal laboratory reference range for CBCs, but be elevated in comparison to their prior CBCs.

 Table 1: White Blood Cell Count Reference Range Changes with Age